isomerpages/mindef-sg101/pages/hereitage-church-of-the-blessed-sacrament.md

 ---
-title: "#HEREitage Church of the Blessed Sacrament "
+title: "#HEREitage Church Of The Blessed Sacrament"
 permalink: /permalink
 ---

 # It’s hard to miss the “origami” roof of the Church of the Blessed Sacrament in Queenstown.
 ![Alt text for image on Isomer site](/images/bsc_roots.jpg)